-For starters, in all recommendation implementations, there's an explore-exploit tradeoff.
-We suggest to all our BlueConic customers who implement recommendations that they start off with a comprehensive exploration phase to avoid ending up in a “local maximum” – which is just a mathematical way of saying an artificial peak in performance.
+BlueConic offers a range of features to implement personalization and recommendations.
+In all recommendation implementations, there's an explore-exploit tradeoff.
+When you implement recommendations, it's best to start with a comprehensive exploration phase to avoid ending up in a “local maximum” – which is just a mathematical way of saying an artificial peak in performance.

 1. Exploration Phase

 It's important to try at least a handful of different variants with different algorithms to ensure that the data BlueConic gathers during this period is sufficiently varied.